 Francine has been teaching at BMSS for 15 years and has taught our kindergarten children for 12 of those years.
 Previously she was the craft teacher at BMSS.
 Francine is passionate about Steiner education and has enjoyed seeing her own daughters’ progress through our school and transition successfully into high school and university with wonderful memories of their childhoods.
 Along with her dedication to Steiner education and the young child, Francine enjoys being creative and walking her dog, River.

 Olga has fourteen years experience as a Steiner class teacher and has completed two cycles (Classes 1-6) at BMSS.
 She is currently undertaking a Masters of Education (Leadership) focussing on curriculum development and student wellbeing.
 She is currently co-teaching Class 1/2 (Stage 1) and committed to delivering the foundations of literacy and numeracy in an artistic and inspiring way in the Steiner classroom.
 Olga is passionate about the benefits of the creative and academic education on offer at BMSS.
-In her spare time she is an artist (link to BMSS art gallery).
+In her spare time she is an artist.
 Previously Olga has worked as an Educator in early childhood settings, and in Special and Inclusive Education.

 Julie joined BMSS in 2014.
 She is a passionate advocate for encouraging children to grow true inner self-confidence, as well as a sense of empathy and responsibility within the communities that we are a part of.
 Prior to working at BMSS, Julie had been teaching dancing and performance making in various community contexts including: dance therapy, adult and youth special needs, working with children with exposure to domestic violence and trauma.
 She was artistic director of community based Katoomba Dance Theatre for 9 years.